6 At-Home Natural Remedies To Soothe Pink Eye

 Just like it sounds, irritation from constant rubbing or exposure to a foreign substance can cause your eye to become inflamed, red, and itchy

-As a functional medicine practitioner, I’m often asked about natural remedies for common health problems.
-In fact, a lot of my patients ask me “can you heal pink eye at home?”
-Instead of having to spend precious time going to the doctor to get an antibiotic, they want to know how to get rid of pink eye fast, as naturally as possible.
+As a functional medicine practitioner, I’m often asked about natural remedies for common health problems like “How do you get rid of an eye infection naturally?”
+Instead of having to spend precious time and money going to the doctor to get an antibiotic, they want to know how to get rid of pink eye fast, as naturally as possible.

-Thankfully there are many home remedies for pink eye that offer quick relief to the uncomfortable symptoms that go alongside this condition.
+Thankfully there are many natural remedies for pink eye that offer quick relief to the uncomfortable symptoms that go alongside this condition.

 1. Cold or hot compress

-Cold and hot compresses are a great way to soothe any inflammation happening in your eye.
+Cold and hot compresses can act as a natural cure for pink eye by soothing pain and inflammation.
 Place a cloth soaked in cold or warm water - whichever feels the most soothing to you - over your eye for at least 20 minutes a few times a day.
 Be sure to wash the cloth immediately and avoid putting it over your healthy eye (if pink eye is isolated in only one eye) so as to not spread the infection.

 2. Remove external irritations